-All projects in these categories will be subject to field assessment prior to payment of incentive.
-These projects are also subject to pre-inspection as outlined in Section 4.
+Projects in these categories may be subject to field assessment.
+These projects are also subject to preinspection as outlined in Section 4.

-5.5 Photo Assessment (ASHP & GSHP Categories 1, 2, 2a, 2b, and 3)
+5.5 Photo Assessment (ASHP & GSHP Categories 2, 2a, 2b, 2e, and 3)

 The Participating Contractor is required to take and retain construction photos of each project.
 The Designated Utility or its representative may request construction photos for the purpose of conducting a photo assessment at any time.
 Photo documentation shall focus on verifying compliance with program requirements and technical standards related to in-progress work such as loop field installation and must include clear indication of location and identification of units.
 Photo documentation scores are taken into consideration, along with Field Assessment scores, when evaluating performance.